hove-io/ntfs-specification/ntfs_en.md

 ![Example of mixed line](NTFS_image1.png)

 The transportation service areas do not show up in autocompletion : they make it possible to determine the offer only.
-You can enrich the file [`stop_times.txt`](#stop_timestxt-required) by putting precise timetables on each of the stop points that may belong to different stop zones, with manual ITL (french acronym for local traffic ban) information :
+You can enrich the file [`stop_times.txt`](#stop_timestxt-required) by putting precise timetables on each of the stop points that may belong to different stop zones, with manual ITL (french acronym for Local Traffic Ban) information :

 **File [`stops.txt`](#stopstxt-required): declares the "stops"**